tingfengx/uoftnotes/2019F/CSC258/final_review.markdown

 - J type Instru ```|6'b Func|26'b Address|```

 ## 2014 April Questions
-- How many byts can be storede in a memory unit that uses 8 address bits and a 16-bit architecture? **I think this should be 256, regarless of the 16-bit information**
+- How many bytes can be storede in a memory unit that uses 8 address bits and a 16-bit architecture? **I think this should be 2^8 * 2 = 512, but this is not present as one of the possible answers**
 - Which of the following assembly instructions use the processor's shift left units? jal, bne, lb, and sub. **IDK this one**
-- Which of the following assembly instructions use the processor's sign extend unit? **addi, srl**, addu, beq, lw, sw. **NOT SURE ABOUT THIS ONE.**
+- Which of the following assembly instructions use the processor's sign extend unit? **addi, srl**, addu, beq, **lw, sw**. **NOT SURE ABOUT THIS ONE.**
 - Which ALU outout signal triggers an exception condition?
 Let's state the four indicators here
     - **V: overflow condition**
     - C: Carry bit
     - N: negative indicator
     - Z: zero condition indicator

+## 2014 December Questions
+- How many bytes can be stored in a memory unit that uses 8 address bits and a 32 bit architecture? **Should the answer be 1024? since 2^8 * 4 = 1024.
+Not sure about this one**
+- How many address bits are needed to specify the location of an integer in a 1024 bit memory unit, given a 64 bit architecture? **Do I assume int to be 64 bit in such case?
+I think int can only be 32 bit, while ```longlong``` can be 64 bit**
+- **Polled Exception Handling:** (MIPS uses this) The processor can branch to a certain address that begins a sequence of instructions that check the cause of the exception and branch to handler code for the type of exception encountered.
+- **Vectored Exception Handling** The processor can branch to a different address for each type of exception.
+Each exception address is separated by only one word.
+A jump instruction is placed at each of these addresses that forces the processor to jump to the handler code for each type of exception.
+- **Registers HI and LO:**
+    - Used for division operation.
+LO stores the integer division result and HI is the reminder. (the counter-intuitive way)
+    - Used for multiplication operation.
+LO stores the 32bit LSB and HI stores 32 bit MSB.
+This makes sense since we are multiplying 32 bit with 32 bit, which shall produce at most 32 * 2 = 64 bit result.
+Notice that the 64th bit is 1 iff it was add-carried from 63th.

+## 2017 April Questions
+- **Writing to memory - Timing Constraints**
+    - THA: Address Hold, time for address to stay stable after enabling write signal
+    - TSA: Address Setup Time, time for address to be stable before enabling write signal =
+    - TSD: Stable Data, time for data-in value to set up at destination.
+(Essentially reading into memory)
+    - TDH: Data Hold, time for data-in stay unchanged after write signal changes.
--
+    - TWP: Write Pulse Width
+- **Reading From Memory - Timing Constraints**
+    - TAA: Address Access Time, time needed for address to be stable before reading data values
+    - TOHA: Output Hold Time, time output data is held after change of address.